COVID-19 Related Resources for Child Care Providers

 - Coronavirus Resources for Early Childhood Professionals; we’re here to help you help infants and toddlers.

 - Child Care Aware of America: Picking Up the Pieces: Building a Better Child Care System Post COVID-19

 - First 5 Orange County: 2020 Orange County Child Care Landscape Analysis

 - Center for the Study of Child Care Employment, University of California Berkeley: California Child Care in Crisis: COVID-19 Impacts Escalate as California Reopens

-- U.S. Small Business Administration: COVID-19 guidance and resources
+- U.S. Small Business Administration: Funding Programs

 - Employment Development Department, State of California: Coronavirus 2019 Resources for Employers and Workers

 Child Care Exchange: Keys to Rebuilding Enrollment Post COVID-19

 - Opening and Reopening: A Practitioner Support Guide